Supporto iBreviary

 Psalm Prayer

 Ant.
-Come into the Lord’s presence singing for joy, alleluia.
+Let us go into God’s presence singing for joy.

 READING